varmox/ygeonline/content/post/tanzu-haproxy-tips.md

 - Workload: This is the workload IP address for the HA Proxy server.
 This subnet will be used to for virtual servers created by HA-Proxy.
 - Frontend: This is the frontend IP address for the HA Proxy server.
 From this network clients will access resources.

+For a simple PoC you can safely use two NIC.
+Management is seperate and Workload/Frontend will be shared.

 **Certificate**

 Just leave it blank it will be generated for you.